Population: 33.6 million (2018)

 Language: Arabic (official); English (widely spoken)

-The Saudi health care sector is the largest in the Near East.
-Education and healthcare spending still accounts for the largest share of the Saudi 2017 budget, at more than 36 percent of the total budget.
+The Saudi healthcare sector is the largest in the Near East.
+Education and healthcare spending still accounts for the largest share of the Saudi 2018 budget, at more than 36% of the total budget.
 With the drop in oil revenues, however, the Saudi Government scaled back the levels of spending across the board.
-However, the budget for healthcare and social development increased nearly $5 billion to reach a total of $32 billion.
-Public spending still dominates at 79 percent, though the private sector is quickly catching up and growing at a faster pace, mainly due to the recently launched National Transformation Program (NTP), which aims, among other objectives, to expand the privatization of government services, including healthcare.
+However, the budget for healthcare and social development increased nearly 10% in 2018 to reach a total of $39.2 billion.
+Public spending still dominates at 79%, though the private sector is quickly catching up and growing at a faster pace, mainly due to the launch of the National Transformation Program (NTP) in 2016, which aims, among other objectives, to expand the privatization of government services, including healthcare.

 Saudi Arabia's healthcare landscape will continue to evolve as the government pursues reforms in the sector.
-Boosting health cooperation initiatives will be a central part of the Kingdom's economic diversification efforts, intended to reduce its dependence on the public sector.
+Boosting health privatization initiatives will be a central part of the Kingdom's economic diversification efforts, intended to reduce its dependence on the public sector.
 The healthcare sector contributed $20.8 billion to the Kingdom’s GDP in 2015.
-The sector is projected to grow by 13.7 percent by 2025.
-Recently, the government decided to privatize all its public hospitals and introduce a comprehensive insurance system for Saudi citizens.
+The sector is projected to grow by 13.7% by 2025.
+Recently, the government decided to privatize all its public hospitals and introduce Public-Private Partnership programs, as included in the government’s NTP 2020 objectives:

-Imports accounted for more than 92 percent of the market at $1.8 billion, and American companies top the list of suppliers with a 21 percent share of total imports.
-Local manufacturing is still limited to consumables including bandages, gloves, syringes, and some furniture including non-electrical beds.
-The NTP envisages boosting and supporting foreign investments in the health care sector, especially for pharmaceuticals and medical devices.
+Imports of medical devices accounted for more than 98% of the market at $1.8 billion, and American companies top the list of suppliers with a 21% share of total imports.
+Local manufacturing is still limited to consumables, including bandages, gloves, syringes, and some furniture including non-electrical beds.
+The NTP envisages boosting and supporting local manufacturing through foreign investments in the healthcare sector, especially for pharmaceuticals and medical devices.

-The Kingdom of Saudi Arabia accounts for 59.4 percent of the purchases of pharmaceuticals products in the Gulf region and will remain a key market for many leading multinational pharmaceutical companies in the Middle East.
+The Kingdom of Saudi Arabia accounts for 59.4% of the purchases of pharmaceutical products in the Arabian Gulf and will remain a key market for many leading multinational pharmaceutical companies in the Near East.
 In addition to the demographic and epidemiological driving factors, the transition to an increasingly privatized and comprehensive healthcare system will drive the demand for both patented and generic drugs.
-Although government procurement of pharmaceuticals aims to promote local manufacturing and replace many research-based medicines with generics, patients in Saudi Arabia favor branded products since most medicines can be acquired without a doctor’s prescription meaning consumers can easily exercise their preference for branded medicines.

-Spending on the Health IT sector is expected to maintain positive growth, especially to finalize various government projects including the standard e-Health card, patient digital records, doctors’ prescriptions, and insurance claims available online, at any healthcare facility Kingdom-wide.
-Industry sources estimate annual spending on modernizing and upgrading the e-Health infrastructure at $500 million, likely to double in the years ahead if the budget permits.
-One of the NTP’s objectives is to increase the percentage of patients with a digital health record from 0 percent to 70 percent by 2020.
+Spending on the Health IT sector is also expected to maintain positive growth, especially the government’s resolve to finalize various projects including the standard e-Health card, patient digital records, doctors’ prescriptions, and insurance claims.
+Industry sources estimate annual spending on modernizing and upgrading the e-Health infrastructure at $500 million, likely to double in the years ahead, budget permitting.
+One of the NTP’s objectives is to increase the percentage of patients with a digital health record from 0% to 70% by 2020.

 Although American exporters are not required to appoint a local Saudi agent or distributor to sell to Saudi companies, it is strongly recommended that all new-to-market U.S. companies consider partnering with a local company for the purposes of monitoring business opportunities, navigating import and standard testing regulations, and identifying public sector sales and contract opportunities.

-The U.S. Department of Commerce in Saudi Arabia regularly assists U.S. product and service exporters to identify market opportunities and qualified business partners.
+The U.S. Department of Commerce in Saudi Arabia regularly assists U.S. companies identify market opportunities and qualified business partners.
 It also provides advocacy and commercial diplomacy services to U.S. firms and promotes greater transparency in commercial matters and public procurement by engaging Saudi regulatory and standards bodies and Saudi public institutions.

 Current Market Trends